 At the Tyrell Corporation, a Blade Runner, Holden (Morgan Paull), is interviewing a new employee using a special device called a Voight-Kampff (VK) analyzer.
 The machine is designed to detect any physical responses in the test subject in response to questions that are deliberately meant to affect the subject emotionally.
 After a few questions, the man being tested, Leon Kowalski (Brion James), becomes obviously agitated and eventually hostile, shooting Holden.

-Rick Deckard (Harrison Ford), a former Blade Runner, is eating at a Japanese noodle bar when another man, Gaff (Edward James Olmos), tells him he's under arrest.
+Rick Deckard (Harrison Ford), a former Blade Runner, is eating on the street at a Japanese noodle bar when another man, Gaff (Edward James Olmos), tells him he's under arrest.
 Deckard tries to ignore the man but when he hears that a man called 'Bryant' is asking for him, he eventually agrees to come.
 Gaff flies Deckard by spinner to police headquarters and delivers Deckard to his old boss, Bryant (M. Emmet Walsh).
-Bryant tells Deckard that there are four "skin jobs" (derogatory term for Replicants) loose on the streets, and he needs Deckard to retire them.
-Deckard suggest that they ask Holden for the job, but Bryant says they already did that: "he can breathe okay, as long as nobody unplugs him."
+Bryant tells Deckard that there are four "skin jobs" (the derogatory term for Replicants) loose on the streets, and he needs Deckard to retire them.
+Deckard suggest that they give the job to Holden, but Bryant says they already did that: "he can breathe okay, as long as nobody unplugs him."
 Deckard is not interested and tries to leave, but Bryant successfully blackmails him into accepting with a veiled threat.